Ideas offered here are examples that SLPs in public schools have used successfully.

 Teaming for Reading Instruction

 Two SLPs team up with a reading specialist, learning disabilities teacher, occupational therapist, and an educational assistant to teach all children in regular education and special education reading instruction.
 The program operates Monday through Thursday.
 All the children in first grade are given 30 minutes of the reading curriculum four days per week.
 This is accompanied with twenty-five minutes of language comprehension instruction four days per week and twenty-five minutes of fine motor instruction one day per week.
 This project results in a coordinated language and reading program for all children.
 It includes a sequential, multi-sensory phonics instruction, phonological awareness, story grammar, vocabulary development, comprehension development, reasoning skill development, letter formation, and fine motor skill development.
-Each educator involved in the program teaches from his/her strength.
+Each educator involved in the program teaches to their strength.
 The SLPs focus on phonological awareness, story grammar, vocabulary building, comprehension, and reasoning skill development.
 The occupational therapist focuses on letter formation and fine motor skill development.
 The reading specialist and learning disabilities teacher focus on phonics instruction.
-By using this inclusive practice approach, the SLPs have more time to devote to workload aspects of their positions rather than just dealing with caseloads because they are sharing intervention responsibilities with an entire team in a more intensive effort.
+By using this inclusive practice approach, SLPs have more time to devote to workload aspects of their positions rather than just dealing with caseloads because they are sharing intervention responsibilities with an entire team in a more intensive effort.

 Early Release Day